jsafe00/her-running-medals-api/README.md

-Her-Running-Medals-API is a collection of Laravel essentials implementation.
+Her-Running-Medals is a collection of Laravel 8 CRUD implementation essentials.

 ## Laravel Repository Pattern with